About archives and manuscripts search

 - Click ‘Request this item' in the full record display.
 This will take you into the catalogue record.

 - To place your order, click the 'Request it' button.

 - Log in with your Library Card number or username and your password to complete your order.

 - To get back to the Archives and Manuscripts catalogue, use the browser’s back button.

-If you are unable to order an item online, please contact the Archives and Manuscripts team who can order it for you.
+If you are unable to order an item online, please contact the Collections team who can order it for you.